 Using a registered Debt Agreement Administrator is much the same as using an accountant to do your tax.
 Debt Agreement Administrators are professional debt negotiators.
 They chase your debt, speak to your creditors, organise a budget and will manage your Debt Agreement ongoing.

 Registered Debt Agreement Administrators offer a professional service and will charge a fee.
 Each company is different so fees will vary must they will often be built into your Debt Agreement repayments so they are affordable and easy to manage.

 Finding a Registered Debt Agreement Administrator

 Before you enquire with a debt relief company, look for their Registered Debt Agreement Number.
-This proves they are registered with AFSA and therefore are compliant with the industry rules and regulations.
-You can find this number in the small print on their website, stationary, email signatures, or simply call and request the number.
+This proves they have registered with AFSA and therefore are compliant with the industry rules and regulations.
+This number will appear on the website and letterheads of the Debt Agreement Provider.

 AFSA keeps a list of Registered Debt Agreement Administrators and their contact details.

 At Debt Rescue, we have a team of registered Debt Agreement Administrators.
 Together with our friendly Case Managers, they will tailor the best solution for your situation.
 For more information and an obligation free assessment, call 1800 003 328 today.